 Linda’s Road to Romance

-I began my journey on the road to romance writing in 1972 with an overcooked Thanksgiving turkey and my nose buried in a delicious copy of Kathleen Woodiwiss’s first novel, THE FLAME AND THE FLOWER.
-Reading has always been one of my favorite obsessions, but Woodiwiss had for the first time fused the sweeping majesty of history with the sensual power of romance, and from that moment the romance novel industry went into high gear and was changed forever.
+Linda began her journey on the road to romance writing in 1972 with an overcooked Thanksgiving turkey and her nose buried in a delicious copy of Kathleen Woodiwiss’s first novel, THE FLAME AND THE FLOWER.
+Reading has always been one of her favorite obsessions, but Woodiwiss had, for the first time fused the sweeping majesty of history with the sensual power of romance, and from that moment the romance novel industry went into high gear and was changed forever.

-Nearly 25 years after that fateful Thanksgiving weekend of 1972, my badly titled, unpublished manuscript had won 1st place in six romance writing competitions, 2nd and 3rd place in six other competitions, and the 1995 Romance Writers of America’s Golden Heart for Long Historical.
+Nearly 25 years after that fateful Thanksgiving weekend of 1972, her badly titled, unpublished manuscript had won 1st place in six romance writing competitions, 2nd and 3rd place in six other competitions, and the 1995 Romance Writers of America’s Golden Heart for Long Historical.

-I write full time from my home office near Portland, Oregon.
-And when I’m not writing, I’ve been known to direct plays and musicals, garden ’til I drop, hunt mushrooms, spoil my two grandkids, take extended research treks with my hero husband and blaze trails through our 5-acre woodland with Pippa, our Portuguese Water Dog who holds numerous titles in the new canine sport of Nose Work.
+Linda writes full time from her home office near Portland, Oregon.
+“And when when I’m not writing, I’ve been known to direct plays and musicals, garden ’til I drop, hunt mushrooms, spoil my two grandkids, take extended research treks with my hero husband and blaze trails through our 5-acre woodland with Pippa, our Portuguese Water Dog who holds numerous titles in the canine sport of Nose Work.”

 Because writing tends to be a solitary endeavor, one of her favorite professional perks (besides working in her sweats) is hanging out with other writers, attending conferences, meeting readers, and teaching writing workshops.

 If you want to keep up with Linda’s newest book releases as well as her many escapades, come follow her on social media, where the conversation is intense, the company is brilliant and the adventures never end!